ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

    You access your terminal in
    ![](assets/images/cloud9_install_gremlin_console.png)

 3. In the `conf/` subdirectory of the extracted directory, create a file named `neptune-remote.yaml` with the following text.
 Replace `your-neptune-endpoint` with the hostname or IP address of your Neptune DB instance.

-The square brackets (`[ ]`) are required.
+    !!!
+Warning The square brackets (`[ ]`) are required.

    ```
    hosts: [your-neptune-endpoint]
    port: 8182